 - The "qualified person" (as defined in NI 43-101) for the 2017 Technical Report are Mr. Bradley Ackroyd of Andes Mining Services Ltd (AMS) and Mr. Beck Nader of BNA Consultoria e Sistemas (BNA).
 The aforementioned firms or persons held less than one percent of the outstanding Ordinary Shares (or no Ordinary Shares) of the Company or an associate or affiliate of the Company when they prepared the 2017 Technical Report, or following the preparation of such report, and did not receive any direct or indirect interest in any securities of the Company or of any associate or affiliate of the Company in connection with the preparation of such report.
-None of the aforementioned persons are currently expected to be elected, appointed or employed as a director, officer or employee of the Company or of any associate or affiliate of the Company. - BDO LLP resigned as auditor and PKF Littlejohn LLP were appointed to act as the Group and Company's auditor on 27 November 2020.
+None of the aforementioned persons are currently expected to be elected, appointed or employed as a director, officer or employee of the Company or of any associate or affiliate of the Company. - PKF Littlejohn LLP is the current auditor of the Group.
 PKF Littlejohn LLP reports that it is independent of the Company as required by Ethical Standards published by the Auditing Practices Board, an operating body of the Financial Reporting Council in the United Kingdom.